jessica3710/FriendOrAI/README.md

 ### What is it?

-A web-application inspired by a popular quarintine drawing game, scribbl.io. <i> Friend or AI? </i> is a drawing and guessing game that includes a chat feature at the side to allow for real time communication with your friends!
+A web-application inspired by a popular quarantine drawing game, scribbl.io. <i> Friend or AI? </i> is a drawing and guessing game that includes a chat feature at the side to allow for real time communication with your friends!

 ### How it Works?